cyyynthia/HibiscusCraft/README.md

 I want to craft (notice the pun, haha very fun) the same generator as Minecraft', but in TS.
 For the same seed, I want to get the exact same world.

-### Mob IA
+### Mob AI
 Having the exact same behavior will be really difficult but I want to try and see if I can achieve it.

 ### Various game mechanics
-Redstone, water, ... should behave the same as in vanilla' Minecraft
+Redstone, water, ... should behave the same as in vanilla, Minecraft

 ### Built-in anti-cheat
 We all know that Minecraft is client-sided for way too many things.
 I want to try and see if I can reduce the amount